EmilyS5/EmilyS5/README.md

 - 👋 Hi, I’m Emily S
 - 👀 I’m interested in learning more about coding, and building on my current knowledge.
 - 🌱 I’m currently learning discord.py and discord.js
-- 💞️ I am not looking to collaborate at this time.

 <!---